VikasMaanju/100-Days-of-python-code/README.md

 3. Finding highest score in a list using for loop
 4. Finding sum of even number between 1 and 100.
 5. Fizz buzz game

+Day-6:-6️⃣
+1. Reeborg's world using while loop and if statement.